Confidentiality: disclosing for education and training purposes

 - has not objected

-- get the patient’s explicit consent if identifiable information is to be disclosed for purposes other than their direct care or local clinical audit, unless the disclosure is required by law or can be justified in the public interest
+- get the patient’s explicit consent if identifiable information is to be disclosed for purposes other than their own care or local clinical audit, unless the disclosure is required by law or can be justified in the public interest

 - keep disclosures to the minimum necessary for the purpose